- Toor dal : 1 Cup

-- Roll out small portions of the mixture into lime sized ball and flatten it between the palms to give it shape.
+- Roll out small portions of the mixture into a lime sized ball and flatten it between the palms to give it shape.

 - In a deep bottom frying pan pour the oil and heat it.
-Add the vadas to the oils when it become hot in medium flame.
+Add the vadas to the oils when it becomes hot in medium flame.
 Deep fry the parippu vadas until they become golden brown.

 - Serve it hot with a cup of Sulaimani (Black tea).

-- In step 5, you can add Asafoetida powder, salt and powdered red pepper for making more tasty parippu vadas.
+- In step 5, you can add Asafoetida powder, salt, and powdered red pepper for making more tasty parippu vadas.

 - Make sure that the oil is hot enough while frying, otherwise it will break apart while frying.